ltcRandomwalk/NESA/README.md

 #### Input Files

 In order to implement a new analysis instance, you need to apply an analysis frontend to get a Datalog derivation graph.
 Besides, you should also provide the confidence that each soft evidence holds.
-Next, we list the name and content of these files concretely.
+Next, we list the names and format of these files concretely.
 We assume all the input files are stored in `/path/to/new_analysis`.
 In the directory `~/NESA/benchmarks/pjbench/cache4j/chord_output_mln-pts-problem`, we provide examples of these files.

 First, you need a Datalog derivation graph generated by the analysis frontend, named with `named_cons_all.txt`.
 The format of this file is as follow: